The Polish Colony in Harbin, Manchuria

 Activities at Gospoda Polska

-Free Polish language courses were available, and the study of literature was possible at a nominal expense.
+Free Polish language courses were available.
+Literature study was possible for a small fee.
 A primary school was also established.

 Text source of activities at Gospoda Polska.
 Adapted from: Pamiętnik Charbiński 1923 (Diary from Harbin 1923).
 Archived at the Podlasie Digital Library.
 In Polish.

-Find out more about relations between Poles and Chinese in Harbin further down in this post.
+Learn more about the relationships between Poles and Chinese in Harbin later in this post.

 The second image is of the flag raising at the Gospoda Polska.
 From the Harbin publication Daleki Wschód (The Far East).
 Edition 1934 No. 7.
 In Polish.
 Archived at Książnica Pomorska, (Pomeranian Library) in Poland.
 Page 15 in the archive.
 In Polish.